"Undertake this journey for the remission of your sins,

 One of the primary reasons for Pope Urban II calling for the Crusades was to reconcile Roman and Byzantine Christianity.
 Any hope for Christian unity was completely dashed by the horrendous Fourth Crusade.

 Pope Innocent III commissioned the Fourth Crusade, as Jerusalem was still in Muslim hands.
 Count Thibaut of Champagne, the nephew of Richard the Lionheart, was the first to pledge, and was joined by Louis of Blois, and Count Baldwin of Flanders.
-Geoffrey of Villehardouin, the Marshal of Champagne, served as chronicler.
-However, Thibaut died, and Marquis Boniface de Montferrat was given command of the Crusade; the papal legate was Cardinal Peter Capuano, who traveled only as far as Venice.
+Geoffrey of Villehardouin, the Marshal of Champagne, as well as Robert of Clari, a knight from Picardy, served as chroniclers.
+However, Thibaut died, and Marquis Boniface de Montferrat was given command of the Crusade; the papal legate was Cardinal Peter Capuano, who traveled only as far as the wealthy and independent port of Venice, Italy.
 Crusaders planned to leave Venice by sea and first attack Egypt and divide the Muslim world before heading to Jerusalem.

-They made a contract with the Doge of Venice, under whom the city had become a wealthy and independent political port as the point of entry for trade from the East.
-However, only a third of the planned force arrived in Venice, and the crusades could only meet part of their obligation to Doge Dondolo.
-A new agreement was struck: the Doge would forgive the balance if the crusaders would seize the Venetian town of Zara in Dalmatia, which had been lost to the Hungarians.
+They made a contract with Doge Dandolo of Venice.
+However, only a third of the planned force arrived in Venice, and the crusaders could only meet part of their obligation to the Doge.
+A new agreement was struck: the Doge would forgive the balance if the crusaders would seize the Christian town of Zara in Dalmatia, which had been lost to the Hungarians.
 Pope Innocent III forbade the crusaders to attack fellow Christians in Zara, but the Doge insisted on fulfillment of the agreement.
 When the news of the sack of Zara on November 24, 1202 reached Rome, Pope Innocent III excommunicated the Doge of Venice and the entire expedition.
-74
+80

+In spite of ineffective leadership, the Kingdom of Acre survived because of a Muslim power struggle that followed the death of Saladin on March 3, 1193, only six months after the end of the Third Crusade.
 Dismayed that Jerusalem still remained in Muslim hands, Pope Innocent III called for a Fifth Crusade in his encyclical Quia maior in the spring of 1213, and called for the Fourth Lateran Council in November 1215 to reform the Church and generate enthusiasm for the Crusade.
 But he died on July 16, 1216, and was succeeded by Pope Honorius III.
-In the meantime, the Kingdom of Acre existed without effective leadership, but survived because of a Muslim power struggle that followed the death of Saladin.
 The summer of 1217 to the spring of 1218 saw the gathering of forces in Acre.
 It was decided to attack Damietta in Egypt and then proceed to Jerusalem.
 John of Brienne, the Latin King of Acre, James of Vitry, Bishop of Acre, the chronicler Oliver of Paderborn with the Frisian and German army, and Duke Leopold VI of Austria arrived in Damietta on May 27, 1218.
 They achieved an initial success that summer by seizing control of the Nile River at Damietta.
-77 A prolonged siege of Damietta began, but the arrival of Pelagius, the papal legate, led to leadership conflict.
+83 A prolonged siege of Damietta began, but the arrival of Pelagius, the papal legate, led to leadership conflict.
 An interlude occurred in August 1219 when St. Francis of Assisi called directly on al-Kamil, the Sultan of Egypt, to restore peace.
 Damietta finally fell in November 1219.
 However, many Crusaders were conquered by disease in the Nile Delta, and the Franks became trapped on the way to Cairo.
 A truce that returned Damietta to the Muslims in August of 1221 freed Crusaders that lived.
-78
+84

 The Muslim Mamluks (slave soldiers) of Egypt ended the Mongol scourge at Ain-Jalut on September 3, 1260.
 The Mamluks then captured the Christian towns of Caesarea and Jaffa; the fall of Antioch and the ruthless slaughter of thousands of inhabitants in 1268 led to the Eighth Crusade.

-Unchecked, the Mamluks of Egypt easily conquered the rest of Outremer.
+Unchecked, the Mamluks of Egypt easily conquered Tripoli (1289) and the rest of Outremer.
 The fall of the city of Acre to the Mamluk Sultan al-Ashraf Khalil on May 18, 1291 effectively ended 192 years of Crusader territory in the Holy Land.
-83
+88

 The spiritual zeal engendered by Pope Urban II helped to inspire the remarkable outcome of the First Crusade.
 The goal to recapture Jerusalem, to defend the Christian East, and to unite Europe in a common cause was a noble effort.
 Pilgrimages to the restored Church of the Holy Sepulchre in Jerusalem resumed and have lasted to the present day.
 The early Crusades did unite Western Europe in a common purpose, provided an influx of Eastern thought into Western culture, and opened new avenues of trade between Europe and the Levant.